SOC3045 : Regulating Sexuality

 Teaching Rationale And Relationship

-Workshops are designed to allow students to prepare for assessments in discussion with the module leader and workshops will be framed around preparing for assessments.
+Workshops are designed to support students in preparing for assessments in discussion with peers and the module leader.
+Framed around preparing for assessments, the workshops will support the attainment of the intended skill outcomes.

 Assessment Methods